sharkovsky/sharkovsky.github.io/_posts/2017-06-07-naive-backprop.markdown

 $$ \mathbf { \delta } = W_l^T \left ( \mathbf { \delta } \odot \frac{ d \sigma }{dz} \Bigg|_{\mathbf{z}_{l}} \right ) $$.

+### Show me the code!

+A simple implementation that pretty much follows the notation from this blog post is given in: